The Decalogue (1989) Episode 8

 A Holocaust survivor named Elisabeth (Teresa Marczewska) confronts ethics professor Zofia (Maria Koscialkowska).
 Zofia once refused to save Elisabeth from the Nazi's by declining to falsify her baptism papers, on the basis of this commandment: You shall not bear false witness against your neighbor.

 Zofia, a woman in her 60s, teaches ethics at the university.
 One day, Elisabeth from the United States arrives, who has translated her books into English, and asks permission to follow her lesson, Zofia accepts.

 A young student tells a story about a doctor's dilemma, a pregnant woman, who wants to know if her cancer-inflicted husband will live, in other words an account of what happened in Dekalog 2.

 Zofia makes it clear, that nothing is more important than saving a child's life.
 However, it turns out she failed to help a little Jewish girl during World War Two.
 It's established that the girl in fact survived, and it was Elizabeth.
 For many years Zofia has had a guilty conscience.
 What actually happened back then is delved into, and what Zofia's motives were.
-A tailor who risked his life to try and save the girl has become, with time, too closed off to allow her to form any sort of bond with him, when Elizabeth goes to visit the tailor.

 Analysis and interpretation: